abhiarya-uvic/Priv/Ass2.md

 **Q4.
 Are the quality attributes measurable?** </br>
 Quality attributes in the AD is evaluated using the utlity tree and quality attribute scenarios for 3 key quality attributes to the system.
 The quality attribute scenaarios provides a scenario for each of 3 key quality atributes evaluated with factors such as stimulus, stimulus source, response and response measure.
-Both Utility tree and QAS are helpful to justify that these quality attributes are measurable.
+Both Utility tree and QAS are helpful to justify that these quality attributes are measurable. </br></br>

+**Q5.
+Are the quality attributes achievable?** </br>
+Yes, the key quality attributes mentioned in the AD are achievable as depicted in QAS tables and utility tree in correspondence to the system. </br></br>

 ### 5.2 Summary and potential future roadmap